Types Of Plastics For Medical Devices14th Sep 2020

-Penta Precision has a reputation as a specialist in the machining of all grades of plastics.
+Penta Precision has a reputation as a specialist in the machining of all grades of plastics including various types of plastic used in medical devices.
 We gained that reputation through years of care, consistency and good communications with our customers.

 Machining plastic requires more much care than metal.
 Plastics tend to flex away from the tool because they are less rigid (then bounce back afterwards).
 Greater care must be taken during clamping.
 Plastics can also ‘grab’ at the tool during machining and are more likely to gum it up with swarf.

 Experience and expertise can overcome all these pitfalls.